Prepping your files for pins

 • Add ons you want (if any) - backing cards/ back logo stamp/ specialty colors/ different rubber back color, etc

-If none of this makes sense to you and you do not need very specific pantone matches, just email me and I will get you sorted.
-There is no charge for me to make a vector of clean art, but if a lot of work needs to be done, there will be a charge for art time.
-If all you have is a photo of a drawing you did, I can have an artist re-create your art properly as a vector for $75+ depending on intensity of the work.
-Most digital files created in art software can be converted at no charge.
+If none of this makes sense to you and you do not need very specific pantone matches, just email us and I will get you sorted.
+There is no charge for us to make a vector of clean art, but if a lot of work needs to be done, there will be a charge for art time.

 Tips for making a successful pin